QuantConnect/lean-cli/README.md

 Run a Jupyter Lab environment locally using Docker.

 ```
-Usage: research [OPTIONS] PROJECT
+Usage: lean research [OPTIONS] PROJECT

   Run a Jupyter Lab environment locally using Docker.

 Options:
   --port INTEGER     The port to run Jupyter Lab on  [default: 8888]
-  --update           Pull the selected research environment version before
+  --update           Pull the selected research environment version before starting it
-                     starting it

-  --version TEXT     The version of the research environment version to run
-                     (defaults to the latest installed version)
+  --version TEXT     The version of the research environment version to run (defaults to the latest installed version)
   --help             Show this message and exit.
-  -c, --config FILE  The Lean configuration file that should be used (defaults
-                     to the nearest lean.json)
+  -c, --config FILE  The Lean configuration file that should be used (defaults to the nearest lean.json)
   --verbose          Enable debug logging
 ```